 - Do you laugh and joke with them more than anyone else?

 - Can you relax and have fun together?

 - Can you talk to them for hours and not run out of things to say?

 - Do you want to bring them along when you hang out with your other friends?

 If you answered no to more than one of these questions, you probably wouldn’t give your spouse that “best friend” title.
 It’s time to change that.

-Having your spouse as your best friend brings so many advantages for your relationship, and research shows that it gives your relationship the best chance of surviving throughout the years.
+Having your spouse as your best friend gives your marriage an advantage over most.
+Research shows that it gives your relationship the best chance of surviving throughout the years.
 It’s something that may require you to shift your mindset.

 Try adopting one or more of these mindsets to build the friendship.